 Time will tell!

-Despite this Administration’s focus on supporting the coal industry, the rate of decline of coal-fired power generation has been largely unchanged since 2011.
+Despite this Administration’s focus on supporting the coal industry, the rate of decline of coal-fired power generation has increased slightly over the last year but is nonetheless largely unchanged since 2011.